 What is a teacher-led school?

 Our school operates by representative leadership and consensus.
-All staff are participants in our decision-making process and our Leadership Team synthesizes and implements these decisions.
+All staff are participants in our decision-making process and our Head of School synthesizes and implements these decisions.

 decision making through consensus